chybeat/platzi-curso-definitivo-de-html-y-css/readme.md

 # Curso definitivo de HTML y css

-This repository was intented to maintain and preserve the working files and challenges from platzi's "Curso definito de HTML y CSS"
+This repository was intented to maintain and preserve the working files and challenges from platzi's "Curso definito de HTML y CSS". you can see in [https://chybeat.github.io/platzi-curso-definitivo-de-html-y-css/](https://chybeat.github.io/platzi-curso-definitivo-de-html-y-css/)

 ## Clases